Clarksville Area Pets of the Week for October 10th, 2022 - Clarksville Online - Clarksville News, Sports, Events and Information

 Cooter is a young female Domestic shorthair gal with soulful blue/gray eyes.
 This sweet girl is fully vetted, dewormed, litter trained, and spayed.
 She loves attention and isn’t afraid to ask for it.

-Cooter can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ or email
+Cooter can be found through the Finders Keepers Cat Rescue, message them on FB or www.petfinder.com/member/us/tn/clarksville/finders-keepers-cat-rescue-tn984/ or email finderskeeperscatrescue@gmail.com

 Cat Adoption Team of Stewart County (CATS)